deskmatik/deskmatik/README.md

 - Add support for other desks with similar functionality and communication protocol.

 ### How to build the source code?
-It can be built using arduine IDE.
+It can be built using Arduino IDE.
 Currently supports ESP8266 boards.
 Please reffer to a ESP8266 documentation https://github.com/esp8266/Arduino

 ### Wiring (Flexispot)